Deployment and Maintenance / Standalone Deployment

-This article primarily introduces how to directly install and deploy a single-machine version of DataFlux Func on a server.
+This article mainly introduces how to directly install and deploy the standalone version of DataFlux Func on a server.

-For information on using Helm to install DataFlux Func in k8s, please refer to Deployment and Maintenance / Installation Deployment / Helm Deployment
+For installing DataFlux Func using Helm in k8s, please refer to Deployment and Maintenance / Installation and Deployment / Helm Deployment

 1. Download the Installation Package

-DataFlux Func supports downloading the required installation files as an "installation package" that can be transferred via USB drives or other mobile devices for installation in environments without public network access.
+DataFlux Func supports downloading the required installation files and bringing them into a non-public network environment via USB drives or other mobile devices for installation.

-The downloaded "installation package" itself includes automatic installation scripts, Docker, etc., and can be executed to start the installation (details are provided below).
+The downloaded "installation package" comes with an automatic installation script, Docker, etc., and can be executed to perform the installation (details below).

 1.1 One-Command Download

-For systems like Linux, macOS, etc., it is recommended to use the official shell command to download the installation package.
+For Linux, macOS, and other systems, it is recommended to use the official shell command to download the installation package.

-Running the following command will automatically download the necessary installation files for DataFlux Func.
-The download script will automatically select between downloading the x86_64
+Run the following command to automatically download the required installation files for DataFlux Func.
+The download script will automatically select the x86_64

 or aarch64

-Please confirm system requirements and server configuration before installation
+Please confirm the system requirements and server configuration before installation

 Bash | |